m0neZ/desAInz/docs/deployment.md

 - Docker Engine with the Buildx plugin installed
 - QEMU emulation binaries for cross-platform builds
 - `docker buildx` configured as the default builder
+- Docker BuildKit enabled to cache pip and npm packages using `--mount=type=cache`

 ## Docker Compose